-Summary population and demographic information for coastal Clatsop County is presented in Table 3-1 and Figure 3-1.
+Summary population and demographic information for coastal Tillamook County is presented in Table 3-1 and Figure 3-1.
 Both present the permanent population within each community's tsunami zone and include a conservative estimate of the temporary population that may also be present.
-As a reminder, the temporary population is derived from a summer 2 AM weekend scenario that maximizes visitor occupancy.
+As a reminder, the temporary population is derived from a summer 2 AM weekend scenario that maximizes visitor occupancy (i.e., assumes 100% occupancy in all hotel/motels, vacation homes, and camping spots).
 Examination of Table 3-1 indicates the following results:

-- The total permanent resident population present on the Clatsop County coastline within a tsunami zone ranges from ~11,880 (M1) to ~19,440 (XXL1) (Table 3-1).
-Including the temporary population suggests that the local population could increase by as much as ~17,380 (M1) to ~29,600 (XXL1) assuming 100% occupancy; - 2.
-As expected, the numbers of permanent and temporary residents within each tsunami zone increase as the magnitude of the earthquake and tsunami inundation increases (i.e., from M1 to XXL1, Figure 3-1); - 3.
-The fraction of the total permanent resident population within the three tsunami zones varies widely between communities (Figure 3-1).
-For example, the entire community of Jeffers Garden is located within all three tsunami zones (Figure 3-1, middle plot).
-At Gearhart, the entire (100%) community is located in the XXL1 tsunami zone, 82% is in the L1 zone, while only 44% of it is within M1.
-Astoria, located 11 miles inside the lower Columbia River estuary, is characterized by 11%, 17%, and 23% of the resident population in the M1, L1, and XXL1 zones, respectively (Figure 3-1, middle plot).
-These findings reflect contrasting patterns in the general shape and elevation of the Clatsop coastline, whether it is open coast versus up an estuary, tsunami travel, dispersion (loss of energy), and inundation extents between the communities as well as the distribution of permanent residents within the communities; and - 4.
-All seven Clatsop County coastal communities can experience large influxes of visitors, well exceeding their local resident populations (Table 3-1 and Figure 3-1, right plot).
-Of note, the community of Cannon Beach can swell by ~700-940% (XXL1 and M1).
-Despite Seaside experiencing lower increases of ~250-270% (XXL1 and M1), a function of its larger resident population, Figure 3-1 nevertheless demonstrates the importance of both these communities as major tourist destinations with potentially large numbers of visitors located in the tsunami zones.
-Accompanying their population for a CSZ earthquake and tsunami.
+- 1. The total permanent resident population present on the Tillamook County coastline within a tsunami zone ranges from ~3,300 (M1) to ~7,200 (XXL1) (Table 3-1).
+Including the temporary population, suggests that the local population could increase by ~18,700 (M1) to ~29,000 (XXL1) assuming 100% occupancy.
+Such a dramatic increase in local population is indicative of the large number of vacation homes, hotel/motels, and campgrounds throughout Tillamook County; - 2.
+As expected, the numbers of permanent and temporary residents within each tsunami zone increase as the tsunami inundation zone increases (i.e., from M1 to XXL1, Figure 3-1); - 3.
+The fraction of the total permanent resident population within the three tsunami zones varies widely between communities and state parks (Figure 3-1).
+For example, Nehalem Bay State Park, Cape Lookout State Park, and the Sand Lake Recreational area are mostly located in the M1 tsunami zone, and 100% within the L1 and XXL1 tsunami zones (Table 3-1).
+The communities of Rockaway Beach, Barview, Tierra Del Mar, and Neskowin each have large numbers of people located in the XXL1 tsunami zone; respectively, 93%, 98%, 99%, and 95%.
+Within the L1 zone, Rockaway Beach has 88% of its population in the tsunami zone, Barview, 97%; Tierra Del Mar, 99%; and Neskowin, 94%.
+For the M1, Rockaway Beach has 78% of its population in the tsunami zone, Barview, 85%; Tierra Del Mar, 99%; and Neskowin, 90%.
+Thus, the communities of Rockaway Beach and Neskowin are especially vulnerable, because they have a large proportion of their permanent (and visitor) population in all three tsunami zones. - 4.
+The communities of Wheeler, Bay City, Tillamook, and especially Oceanside have relatively low numbers of people in the three tsunami zones (Figure 3-1, middle plot).
+These findings reflect contrasting patterns in the general shape and elevation of the Tillamook coastline, whether it is open coast versus up an estuary, tsunami travel, dispersion (loss of energy), and inundation extents between the communities as well as the distribution of permanent residents within the communities; and, - Each of the Tillamook County communities can experience very large influxes of visitors, well exceeding their local resident populations (Table 3-1 and Figure 3-1, right plot).
+Of note, the community of Rockaway Beach can swell by ~540-590% (XXL1 and M1), Manzanita can increase by ~950-1,080% (XXL1 and M1), and Pacific City by ~470-530% (M1 and XXL1).
+Accordingly, Figure 3-1 demonstrates the importance each of these communities as major tourist destinations with potentially large numbers of visitors located in the tsunami zones.
+Accompanying their popularity as centers of tourism, are challenges associated with preparing such a large transient population for a CSZ earthquake and tsunami.